mnkhee/user-docs-project/docs/tutorials/creating.md

 4. Create an HTML file by clicking on File > New File..., and name it index.html.
     <br> ![create-file](/images/creating/create-file.png)

-5. Create a Javascript file using File > New File; name it index.js.
+5. Create a JavaScript file using File > New File; name it index.js.

     !!! tip "Important"
         You can name the JavaScript file any valid filename, however it is recommended to name it with the same name as the HTML file you plan to link it to. <br>